 BIOLOGICAL

-Assess physical contributors such as disease (eg endometriosis, adenomyosis), hormones and menstrual cycle, tissue injury, nervous system hypersensitivity, pelvic floor tension, sleep and nutrition
+Assess physical contributors such as disease (eg endometriosis, adenomyosis), hormones and menstrual cycle, tissue injury, nervous system hypersensitivity, pelvic floor muscle tension and bladder/bowel issues (eg constipation).

 3.